top of page

 Required Mt.
 Biking Gear

-One single non motorized mt bike per participant (There will be a category for disabled individuals to use ebikes and their teams will be ranked separately.)
+One single NON MOTORIZED mountain bike per participant (There will be a category for disabled individuals to use ebikes and their teams will be ranked separately.)

 Boat and Paddling Required Gear